Coastal Saunas

 Sauna on the Lake

-All summer long I have eagerly anticipated this week; we have a cottage rental on the lake.
-It’s the highlight of my summer and a much-needed break from all of the projects I have going on.
-This year, in addition to the usual activities—swimming, canoeing, beach fires, collecting beach glass and just staring the waves while sipping wine—I’ve added one more: sauna!
+All summer long, I have eagerly anticipated this week.
+I have a cottage rental on the lake.
+It’s the highlight of my summer, and a much-needed break from all of the projects I have going on.
+This year, in addition to the usual activities—swimming, canoeing, beach fires, collecting beach glass, and just staring into the waves while sipping wine—I’ve added one more Sauna!
 I’ve brought my wood-fired trailer sauna with me and parked it ten feet from the water’s edge.
 Nothing beats coming out from the hot steam of a good löyly and jumping into the cool, refreshing lake.
 It is perfection.